drclau/gwmilter/integrations/key-server/README.md

 ## Usage

-The service is integrated in the **docker compose** setups, but can be run independenly via Docker or on host:
+The service is integrated with **docker compose** setups but can also be run independently via Docker or on the host:

 ```sh
 # via docker